retroflexivity/typst-eggs/src/config.typ

   /// Example number format.
   /// A numbering pattern. -> str | function
   num-pattern: "(1)",
+  /// Example number format inside footnotes.
+  /// A numbering pattern. -> str | function
+  footnote-num-pattern: "(i)",
   /// Subexample number format.
   /// A numbering pattern. -> str | function
   sub-num-pattern: "a.",
+  /// Example reference format.
+  /// A 2-level numbering pattern. -> str | function
+  ref-pattern: "1a",
+  /// Format to reference the second argument of `ex-ref` if it is a subexample.
+  /// A 1-level numbering pattern. -> str | function
+  second-sub-ref-pattern: "a",
+  /// Footnote example reference format.
+  /// A 2-level numbering pattern. -> str | function
+  footnote-ref-pattern: "ia",
+  /// Format to reference the second argument of `ex-ref` in a footnote if it is a subexample.
+  /// A 1-level numbering pattern. -> str | function
+  footnote-second-sub-ref-pattern: "a",
+  /// Whether examples in each footnote start from 1. -> bool
+  footnote-separate-numbering: true,
   /// The example figure supplement used in references. -> str | none
   label-supplement: none,
   /// The subexample figure supplement used in references. -> str | none